When I was a kid, daydreaming was almost a punishable offence.

 - It’s in our imagination we can start to create what kind of life we’d like to live.

-When we allow space for kids to daydream and give them permission to follow their ideas, they have a skill set that they can carry with them through life.
-And it’ll also help them thrive in a fast-changing future where AI and machine learning will kill off many white and blue collar jobs.
+When we allow space for kids to daydream and give them permission to follow their ideas, they’ll have a skill set that they can carry with them through life.
+And it’ll also help them thrive in a fast-changing future where AI and machine learning will kill off many white- and blue-collar jobs.

-That’s why I made imagination and creativity a big part of the ‘Here I am!’ course, showing kids that life isn’t all about tests, scores, assessments and winning and losing.
+That’s why I made imagination and creativity a big part of the Inspiring Kids Program, showing kids that life isn’t all about tests, scores, assessments and winning and losing.
 It’s about equipping them with useful skills to make their life really awesome right now and into the future.